 If you don’t have rosacea, will this toner work for you?

 Maybe, maybe not.

 You see, rose flower water (aka rosa centifolia) is a pretty common allergen (source).
-So, if you’re the kind of person who’s allergic to seemingly everything, you might want to exercise caution when using this particular formula.
+So, if you’re the kind of person who’s allergic to everything, you might want to exercise caution when using this formula.